 In order to ensure that the internationalization of art does not occur at the expense of the environment, in 2019 the Arts Information Centres, under the leadership of Frame, took the initiative to push for a change in the State Travel Regulations.
 This initiative, which called on the state to stop favouring flights as a form of travel, was sent to the Prime Minister, the Minister of Science and Culture, the Minister of Education, the Minister of Climate and Environment and the Minister of Foreign Affairs.

-> The state is now renewing its policies: in January 2021, a proposal for a new state travel strategy was published.
+The state is now renewing its policies: in January 2021, a proposal for a new state travel strategy was published.
 Its biggest reform concerns weighing up the need for travel: when planning a trip, the first thing to consider is whether travel is necessary at all, or whether communication could be handled, for example, remotely.
 If travel is necessary, the proposed strategy requires that environmental considerations be taken into account.
 This would mean, in particular, reducing short flights.
-Time will tell in what form the strategy will be adopted and how it will affect the State Travel Regulations, which is an agreement resulting from negotiations between the Government as Employer and the state civil servants’ union.

-> Six steps to ecological sustainability
+Six steps to ecological sustainability

 - Reserve adequate resources (employee time, external support)

 - Determine the baseline situation (e.g. carbon footprint, energy consumption, flight mileage)

 - Set targets (e.g. 50% reduction by 2030)

 - Monitor the achievement of goals